Cisco Talos details exceptionally dangerous DNS hijacking attack

 To protect against Sea Turtle, Cisco recommends:

-- Use a registry lock service, which will require an out-of-band message before any changes can occur to an organization's DNS record.
+- Use a registry lock service, which will require an out-of-band message before any changes can occur to an organisation's DNS record.

-- If your registrar does not offer a registry-lock service, Talos recommends implementing multi-factor authentication, such as DUO, to access your organization's DNS records.
+- If your registrar does not offer a registry-lock service, Talos recommends implementing multi-factor authentication, such as DUO, to access your organisation's DNS records.

 - If you suspect you were targeted by this type of intrusion, Talos recommends instituting a network-wide password reset, preferably from a computer on a trusted network.